slott56/py-web-tool/src/pyweb.rst

 -	or, a newline.

-For the most part, ``\n`` is just text.
-The exception is the ``@i`` *filename* command, which ends at the end of the line, making the ``\n`` significant syntax.
+For the most part, ``\n`` is only text, and as almost no special significance.
+The exception is the ``@i`` *filename* command, which ends at the end of the line, making the ``\n`` significant syntax in this case.

-We could be a tad more specific and use the following as a split pattern:
+We could be more specific with the following as a split pattern:
 ``'@[doOifmu\|<>(){}\[\]]|\n'``.
 This would silently ignore unknown commands, merging them in with the surrounding text.
 This would leave the ``'@@'`` sequences completely alone, allowing us to replace ``'@@'`` with ``'@'`` in every text chunk.
+It's not clear this additional level of detail is helpful.

-Within the ``@d`` and ``@o`` commands, we also parse options.
+Within the ``@d`` and ``@o`` commands, there is a name and options.
 These follow the syntax rules for Tcl or the shell.
 Optional fields are prefaced with ``-``.
-All options come before all positional arguments.
+All options must come before all positional arguments.
+The positional arguments provide the name being defined.
+In effect, the name is ``' '.join(args.split(' ')``; this means multiple adjacent spaces in a name will be collapsed to a single space.

 Weaving
 ---------

-The weaving operation depends on the target document markup language.
+The weaving operation depends on having a target document markup language.
 There are several approaches to this problem.

--	We can use a markup language unique to **py-web-tool**, and weave using markup in the desired target language.
+-   We can use a markup language unique to **py-web-tool**.

--	We can use a standard markup language and use converters to transform the standard markup to the desired target markup.
-We could adopt XML or RST or some other generic markup that can be converted.
+    This would hide the final target markup language.
+It would mean that **py-web-tool** would be equivalent to a tool like Pandoc, producing a variety of target markup languages from a single, common source.

+-   We can use any of the existing markup languages (HTML, RST, Markdown, LaTeX, etc.) expand snippets of markup into author-supplied markup to create the target woven document.

+The problem with the first method is defining yet-another-markup-language.
+This seems needlessly complex.

-The problem with the second method is the mixture of background document in some standard markup and the code elements, which need to be bracketed with common templates.
-We hate to repeat these templates; that's the job of a literate programming tool.
-Also, certain code characters must be properly escaped.
+The problem with the second method is the source WEB file is a mixture of the following two things:

-Since **py-web-tool** must transform the code into a specific markup language, we opt using a **Strategy** pattern to encapsulate markup language details.
-Each alternative markup strategy is then a subclass of **Weaver**.
-This simplifies adding additional markup languages without inventing a markup language unique to **py-web-tool**.
-The author uses their preferred markup, and their preferred toolset to convert to other output languages.
+-   The background document in some standard markup and

+-   The code elements.

+The code elements must be set off from the background text via some markup.
+In languages like RST and Markdown, there's a small textual wrapper around code samples.
+In languages like HTML, the wrapper can be much more complex.
+Also, certain code characters may need to be properly escaped if the code sample happens to contain markup that should **not** be processed, but treated as literal text.

+The author should not be foreced to repeat the wrappers around each code examples.
+This should be delegated to the literate programming tool.
+Further, the author should not be narrowly constrained by the markup injected by the weaving process; the weaver should be extensible to add features.

+This leads to using the **Facade** design pattern.
+The weaver is a **Facade** over the Jinja template engine.
+The tool provides default templates in RST, HTML, and LaTeX.
+These can be replaced; new templates can be added.
 The templates used to wrap code sections can be tweaked relatively easily.

 Tangling